 Tanga also has something very unique you can do there though – it’s called Daigakodo and it sees you going into the restaurant of the same name in the middle of the market where you purchase a cup of plain rice.
 You then wander around the market topping this up with goodies from the other stalls – and return to Daigakodo to eat it.

-This video shows you the process and shows you the front of Daigakodo so you can find it as the sign is not in English.
 They are open from 10am to 5pm – unless they run out of rice.
 They’re closed Wednesday and Sunday.

 Another place not to miss – the cute dessert place on the left just as you enter from Koniji Dori.
 She makes Happy Piggy Pudding – custard desserts in cute little pots with pigs on the top – I totally bought it for the name and the pig shape but it was absolutely delicious.